Terradue/stac-extensions-disaster/README.md

 ### Area

-Regions that are affected by the disaster and identified by the parties involded in the CHarter process.
+Regions that are affected by the disaster and identified by the parties involved in the Charter process.

 ### Acquisition